rmuif/web/README.md

 # React + Material-UI + Firebase [![Build Status](https://travis-ci.org/Phoqe/react-material-ui-firebase.svg?branch=master)](https://travis-ci.org/Phoqe/react-material-ui-firebase)

-This project is an application skeleton for a typical web app.
-You can use it to quickly bootstrap your own projects and development environment for these projects.
+This project is an application skeleton for a typical [React](https://reactjs.org) project.
+It comes bundled with [Material-UI](https://material-ui.com), [Firebase](https://firebase.google.com), and [React Router](https://reacttraining.com/react-router).
+With [Create React App](https://facebook.github.io/create-react-app) at its core, you can use it to bootstrap your projects and development environment with the same tooling.
-This project itself was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you can expect the same type of tooling to be available as if it was a regular Create React App project.

 ## Features

-The project contains a sample React app laid out with [Material-UI](https://material-ui.com) and most logic through [Firebase](https://firebase.google.com) along with a bunch of development and testing tools for instant web development gratification.
+React + Material-UI + Firebase comes with a bunch of development and testing tools for instant web development gratification.

-- Bootstrapped with Create React App, same tooling works out-of-the-box
+- Bootstrapped with Create React App, the same tooling works out-of-the-box
-- Simple and dynamic Material Design layout with user theming
+- Scaffolding incorporates Google Material Design principles through Material-UI
-- Complete support for the Firebase suite; Firebase Authentication already set-up with multiple authentication providers
+- Built on top of Firebase with authentication working from the start
-- Robust routing with [React Router](https://reacttraining.com/react-router/), including error handling
+- Robust routing with React Router including error handling (404)

-Still not convinced?
+- Extensive mobile support with [react-swipeable-views](https://react-swipeable-views.com) for tabs

+Do you want to see it in action?
 Take a look at the [demo](https://phoqe.github.io/react-material-ui-firebase).

 ## Getting Started